-timing requirements for asynchronous memory cycles for EMIFA module^{†‡§} (see Figure 21 and Figure 22)
+timing requirements for asynchronous memory cycles for EMIFA module^{†‡§} (see Figure 19 and Figure 20)

-NO. -5E0 -6E3 -7E3 A-5 A-6 UNIT MIN MAX MIN MAX 3 t {su} (EDV-AREH) Setup time, EDx valid before ARE high 6.5 6.5 ns 4 th(AREH-EDV) Hold time, EDx valid after ARE high 1 1 ns 6 tsu(ARDY-EKO1H) Setup time, ARDY valid before ECLKOUTx high 3 3 ns 7 th(EKO1H-ARDY) Hold time, ARDY valid after ECLKOUTx high 1 1.5 ns
+NO. -5E -6E -7E A-5E0 UNIT MIN MAX MIN MAX 3 t {su} (EDV-AREH) Setup time, EDx valid before ARE high 6.5 6.5 ns 4 th(AREH-EDV) Hold time, EDx valid after ARE high 1 1 ns 6 tsu(ARDY-EKO1H) Setup time, ARDY valid before ECLKOUT1 high 3 3 ns 7 th(EKO1H-ARDY) Hold time, ARDY valid after ECLKOUT1 high 1 1.5 ns switching characteristics over recommended operating conditions for asynchronous memory cycles for EMIFA module[‡]§¶# (see Figure 19 and Figure 20)

 [†] To ensure data setup time, simply program the strobe width wide enough.
 ARDY is internally synchronized.
-The ARDY signal is only recognized two cycles before the end of the programmed strobe time and while ARDY is low, the strobe time is extended cycle-by-cycle.
-When ARDY is recognized low, the end of the strobe time is two cycles after ARDY is recognized high.
+The ARDY signal is recognized in the cycle for which the setup and hold time is met.
 To use ARDY as an asynchronous input, the pulse width of the ARDY signal should be wide enough (e.g., pulse width = 2E) to ensure setup and hold time is met.